The Energy Crunch, in Six Paragraphs

 In the United States, that means a fee Congress is considering putting on frackers that release excess methane may not be as significant as it once was, because it is suddenly worth it for producers to capture and sell methane from a rig rather than venting it into the atmosphere.

 Coal is important chiefly because it generates electricity.
 Worldwide, coal-fired power plants still generate a greater share of electricity than any other type of fuel, and they power most of China’s and India’s power grids.
 Last year, after Australia’s prime minister accused China of obstructing an inquiry into the origins of the virus that causes COVID-19, China stopped buying coal from Australia.
 To replace that lost supply, it started buying from Europe and South Asia.
-But that has cut into those region’s ability to power themselves (and Australia, in turn, has just started selling coal to Europe).
+But that has cut into those regions’ ability to power themselves (and Australia, in turn, has just started selling coal to Europe).
 The result is that India’s coal plants now have only three days of supply on hand when they would normally have two weeks.

 Oil is primarily used for transportation, but it is important too for some industrial processes.
 It’s also a swing fuel, generating electricity.
 Oil is both supply-constrained and under high demand: EU consumer spending has returned to its pre-pandemic levels, and Americans are driving and flying again.
 And, as the head of Saudi Arabia’s state oil company has admitted, high natural-gas prices have caused some grids to switch to oil production.
 This gas-to-oil switching, he suggested, was using more oil than OPEC’s planned increase.
 Yet, despite the increased demand, OPEC announced, in a show of its own particular power, that it would not increase oil production above its previous target.